 We have to find technical ways to reduce our C02 emissions.
-Therefore fields such as clean energy and better water use are extremely promising for founders.
-The corresponding startups also earn good money.
-The potential for green technology is there, but it is not enough to only find technical solutions, they should also be accepted by politics and public opinion.
-In order to counter the global climate crisis, young companies, governments and society must work together.
+Therefore, fields like clean energy and better water use hold great promise for start-ups.
+The corresponding startups also earn good money with it.
+The potential for green technology is there, but it is not enough just to find technical solutions; they also have to be accepted by politics and public opinion.
+To counter the global climate crisis, young companies, governments and society must work together.

 There are also a variety of entrepreneurial innovations that will take our world further.
 I am thinking in particular of the areas of artificial intelligence and machine learning, for example in traffic and urban planning, in medicine or in living, which can provide valuable services to society.

 Do companies take on the role of governments?

 I learned that as President: Adaptation requires that the government and the public demand the introduction of these technologies.
 This also justifies subsidies for renewable energies: just like now the solar and wind industries, oil, gas and coal also benefited from strong government subsidies and influence at the beginning of electrification.
 We cannot expect such a big change to happen without government support.

 Unfortunately, politicians often have to be made aware of the innovations that are necessary.
 You have to be persistent as an entrepreneur, in every respect.
 And in the end, what brings prosperity also benefits society.
 And change is sometimes easier than expected.

 How important is Silicon Valley for the development of innovation?